 Integrative structures of protein assemblies

 Structures of several large protein complexes and assemblies are difficult to obtain using a single experimental or computational method.
 Integrative structure determination fills this gap; various types of experimental data are combined along with principles from physics, statistical inference, and prior models to obtain the structure.
 The different sources of input information may span multiple scales; for example, X-ray data is at the atomic scale, while FRET distances are at the domain scale.
 However, these sources can be complementary; for example, EM maps may provide the shape of a complex while chemical crosslinks may provide the orientation of binding interfaces.
 We have used structural, biochemical, biophysical, cell biological, genetic, and in-silico bioinformatics information for deducing the structure of assemblies.
+For more information, please read two recent reviews (1,2) on integrative structural modeling from our group.

 Of late, AI-based methods have enabled amazing advances in structural biology and it is an exciting, fast-paced field!
 For us, simulation and analysis of large macromolecular assemblies leads us to interesting opportunities for developing new modeling methods.
 We develop rigorous methods and software to make integrative structure determination more accurate and efficient by improving upon approaches that are ad hoc, semi-automated, based on trial-and-error, and/or require manual expert intervention.
 We use algorithms from computational statistics, statistical physics, machine learning and optimization, computer vision, and graph theory.